 Your Next Steps

-In the meantime, you can check out the EmailAnalytics blog for more tips and tricks you can use to enhance your performance, including these 101 Gmail tricks and hacks that can turn you into an email master, this list of B2B lead generation tools, this list of B2B lead generation ideas and tips, and these sales email follow up templates and sales email templates that actually work.
+In the meantime, you can check out other posts on our blog for more tips and tricks you can use to enhance your performance, including these 101 Gmail tricks and hacks that can turn you into an email master, this list of B2B lead generation tools, this list of B2B lead generation ideas and tips, and these sales email follow up templates and sales email templates that actually work.

 If you’re ready to give EmailAnalytics a try, sign up for our free 14-day trial.
 No credit card required!

 What are the most important email statistics for sales reps to know?

 35-50% of buyers choose the vendor that responds first, and 7% of companies respond within 5 minutes of a form submission.
 Accordingly, responding quickly to new lead emails (ideally in less than 5 minutes) is crucial for increasing sales and conversion rates.

 Email statistics are data-driven numerical facts about email usage and behavior.
 They can be used to strategically inform email marketing or sales outreach campaigns, among many other uses.

 How can I learn email statistics about my own email usage?

 Jayson is a long-time columnist for Forbes, Entrepreneur, BusinessInsider, Inc.com, and various other major media publications, where he has authored over 1,000 articles since 2012, covering technology, marketing, and entrepreneurship.
 He keynoted the 2013 MarketingProfs University, and won the “Entrepreneur Blogger of the Year” award in 2015 from the Oxford Center for Entrepreneurs.
 In 2010, he founded a marketing agency that appeared on the Inc. 5000 before selling it in January of 2019, and he is now the CEO of EmailAnalytics.